 Platforms Focused on the Ease of Use

 These are Google Firebase, Heroku (owned by Salesforce), and Netlify.

 Their benefits are:

 - Simple and intuitive interface.
 They’re easy to set up and use.

-- Most of the features are pre-set and working out of the box.
+- Most of the features are pre-set and work out of the box.

-- They are responsible for the website uptime, not you.
-So, you don’t need a DevOps.
+- These cloud services are responsible for the website uptime, not you.
+So, you don’t need DevOps.

 - There are free pricing plans that allow you to start with minimum investment.

 - They’re free or cheap to start, but the price grows pretty fast as your web product scales.
 More expensive than AWS, Azure, and GCP at scale.

 - These cloud platforms are not as flexible as AWS, Azure, and GCP.
 They may lack some features for non-trivial scenarios, or you may hit some limitations of those cloud systems.